-Scaling the literal heights of luxury and never failing to amaze both locals and tourists, the UAE is truly a wonder.
-The ever-evolving country is dotted with skyscrapers, including the world’s tallest building, Burj Khalifa.
-But did you know that over the past three decades the title of ‘UAE’s tallest tower’ has been passed on multiple times, in line with the country’s fast-paced progress?
-We take a trip down memory lane and give you the tallest buildings in the UAE, then and now.
+Architectural masterpieces in the UAE never fail to amaze both locals and tourists.
+The country has a picturesque skyline dotted with skyscrapers, including the world’s tallest building, Burj Khalifa.
+But did you know that over the past three decades, the title of ‘UAE’s tallest tower’ has been passed on multiple times, in line with the country’s fast-paced progress?
+We take a trip down memory lane by revealing the tallest buildings in the UAE, then and now.

-Before the Burj Khalifa came into being, there were others that ruled as the tallest buildings in the UAE.
-As each structure dethroned its precursor, the country around them flourished and thrived in various sectors such as construction, hospitality and tourism.
+Before the launch of Burj Khalifa, other structures ruled as the tallest buildings in the UAE.
+As each new development dethroned its predecessor, the country thrived in various sectors such as construction, hospitality and tourism.
 Here’s a look at the evolution of the UAE’s tallest buildings.

-One of the first structures to introduce the luxury factor in Dubai, Burj Al Arab has remained remarkably significant in shaping the country’s identity.
-The distinct sail-shaped structure is built on a man-made island (yes, the first of its kind in the UAE!), that sits 280 metres off the shore of Dubai.
-At 321 metres high, Burj Al Arab was the tallest all-suite hotel in the world at the time, cementing Dubai’s position on the global luxury scene.
-Today, the iconic hotel ranks as the 5th tallest hotel in the world.
+One of the first hotel structures to raise the luxury bar in Dubai, Burj Al Arab, has remained remarkably significant in shaping the country’s identity.
+The distinct sail-shaped structure is built on an artificial island that sits 280 metres off the shore of Dubai.
+At 321 metres in length, Burj Al Arab was the tallest all-suite hotel in the world at the time, cementing Dubai’s position in the global luxury hospitality industry.

-And that brings us to the glorious Burj Khalifa.
+How can any list of the tallest buildings be complete without Burj Khalifa?
 The year was 2010, Sheikh Zayed Road was already home to numerous skyscrapers shaping Dubai’s skyline, and the UAE was poised to reach new heights with its latest architectural wonder.
-At a staggering height of 828 metres, the 163-storey Burj Khalifa has held the “tallest building in the world” title since it was built.
-The construction of Burj Khalifa reinforced the UAE’s revered position on the real estate map and soon, the country was recognized all over the world as a key player.
+At a staggering height of 828 metres, the 163-storey Burj Khalifa has successfully held the “tallest building in the world” title since it was built.
+The construction of Burj Khalifa reinforced the UAE’s position on the real estate map and soon, the country was recognised all over the world as a key player.

 Can you imagine living in the tallest building in the world?
 Take a look at what it’s like living in Burj Khalifa!

-The 3rd tallest building completed in 2017 was Marina 101 located in the bustling Dubai Marina neighbourhood.
-The area is home to numerous high-rise towers, with Marina 101 being the latest addition.
-The new and shiny tower replaced Dubai Marina’s Princess Tower as the second tallest building in the UAE.
+The 2nd tallest building in the UAE after Burj Khalifa is Marina 101.
+Located in the bustling Dubai Marina neighbourhood, it replaced Princess Tower as the second tallest building in the UAE.
 The striking mixed-use tower has 101 floors accessible through 29 elevators.
-Marina 101 currently ranks as the 3rd tallest building in the Middle East, and 18th tallest tower in the world.
+Marina 101 currently ranks as the 3rd tallest building in the Middle East and the 29th tallest tower in the world.

-UAE’s tallest buildings are a source of pride in this fast-developing country.
-It is no small feat to turn a former desert into the bustling city of towers that it is today.
-The pace at which the UAE has developed is a true testament to the country’s visionary leaders who have taken it to new heights in such a short span of time.
-As we just saw, the first UAE building to rank anywhere on the world’s tallest towers list came around only in 1999, almost three decades after the seven emirates were united and the UAE came into being.
+If you are fascinated by skyscrapers, you can read about the tallest buildings in Abu Dhabi.
+The UAE’s tallest buildings are a source of pride in this fast-developing country.
+It is no small feat to turn a desert into a bustling city of towers.
+The pace at which the nation has developed is a true testament to its visionary leaders, who have taken it to new heights in such a short time.